(See also Overview of Skin Cancer.)

 Merkel cell carcinoma is diagnosed at an average age of 75.
 Merkel call carcinoma also affects younger people whose immune system is weakened.
 Sun exposure increases the risk, as does having another cancer.
 The Merkel cell polyomavirus may be a contributory factor.
 This cancer commonly spreads to the lymph nodes.

-The cancer is typically a firm, shiny, flesh-colored or bluish-red bump.
+The cancer is typically a firm, shiny, flesh-colored or bluish red bump.
 Cancers tend to grow rapidly without causing pain or tenderness.
 Although Merkel cell carcinoma can affect any part of the skin, it is most common on skin that has been chronically exposed to sunlight (for example, the face and arms).